SpecDI/cs407/gui/README.md

  - Install the above dependencies
  - Navigate to gui/webapp
  - Run: python manage.py runserver
- - In a separate Terminal window, navigate to the same location and run: celery -A webapp worker --loglevel=info
+ - In a separate Terminal window, navigate to the root level of the repo (i.e. same level as pipeline) and run: celery -A pipelineNewAsync worker --loglevel=info
  - In your browser, go to http://127.0.0.1:8000/drone/
  - Upload the desired video and enjoy